belea-mcqcm/WalkieTalkieTimeMod/README.md

 Setting `ShowTimeOnlyWithWalkieTalkie = false` (default) will show the clock normally outside and with an on walkie-talkie elsewhere.
 Setting it to `true` shows the clock _only_ when holding an on walkie-talkie, even outside.

+Clients' config files _should_ sync with the host's, giving everyone the same settings.
+Settings revert after leaving host's server.

 ## Installation

 ### Thunderstore